SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ### Overview of Outcomes

-We successfully evaluated multiple ISP-provided and third-party consumer routers using a quantifiable scoring matrix based on industry standards.
+We successfully[ evaluated multiple ISP-provided and third-party consumer routers](https://github.com/SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/tree/main/Milestone_3/Router-Evaluations) using a quantifiable scoring matrix based on industry standards.
 Our evaluation revealed important security gaps, performance variations, and cost considerations that impact consumer router choices.
+The evaluation grid and research are documented in a [research paper](https://github.com/SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/blob/main/Milestone_3/Research_Paper/ISP-Router-Security.pdf) which details our findings regarding the security category.

 ### Detailed Outcomes